PavanRangani/docs/docs/prd/search/requirement.md

 ## Requirement

-- Search is triggered when user type the query
+- Search is triggered when user type the query.
+Minimum two characters required to trigger the search.

 -  To avoid multiple search queries  while user is typing, Search is triggered after some delay.
 This delay is configurable so we can change it based on user experience